tombenke/seneca-cookbook/lib/seneca.options/README.md

 - What are the built-in, default options?
 - How can I use the `seneca.options.js` to define options?
 - How can I define options through the environment?
-- How are the default, global options defined?
+- How are the default and custom options defined?

 ## The configuration parameters of the seneca instance